 The Involuntary Treatment Act (ITA) for adults

 The Involuntary Treatment Act (ITA) refers to court-ordered mental health or substance use disorder treatment that is a civil legal process – not criminal.
-In Washington State, it is not a physician who makes this decision.
+In Washington State, it is not a physician who decides if a person needs to be court-ordered for involuntary psychiatric care.
 Instead, this decision is made by specially trained mental health professionals known as Designated Crisis Responders (DCRs).
-To be court ordered for involuntary psychiatric care, the person must meet certain requirements:

 • They are a danger to self